 instructions

-- Run your sweet potatoes through your spiralizer and set aside.
+- Make your sweet potato noodles.
+Run your sweet potatoes through your spiralizer on the smallest settings and set aside.

-- In a large sauté pan over low heat, add 1 tablespoon oil and let it get hot, about 30 seconds.
-Add the eggs and stir constantly until scrambled, but not cooked all the way through, about 1-2 minutes.
+- Scramble eggs.
+In a large sauté pan or wok over medium-low heat, add 1/2 tablespoon oil, and let it get hot.
+Add the eggs and stir constantly until scrambled, but not cooked all the way through (they will go back in the pan), about 1-2 minutes.
 Remove and set aside.

 Albert says